 Swack passed on to me that N9Y has been sold to a man in

-it will be restored we hope and students in a class at a museum
+California, it will be restored we hope and students in a class

-participate in the rebuilding of the wing and complete the
+at a museum will participate in the rebuilding of the wing and

 So the original Baby Great Lakes was a roughly scaled down Great Lakes Sport Trainer to be a fun and safe airplane to fly.
 It is designed to 9 g's plus or minus when it is built according to plans and in the design weight limits.
+It uses the M6 airfoil.
+The Great Lakes Sport Trainer used the M12 airfoil.
+The M6 airfoil is also the airfoil the Pitts S1C used.
 The original Baby Great Lakes had an A-80 Continental engine.
 The plans from the 1970's recommended that the Baby Great Lakes be powered by 65-85 hp engines.
 The Volkswagen engine was not recommended by Harvey Swack because of the small prop and less thrust.

 Here is a list of EAA publications about the Baby Lakes designs.